boniolp/tsb-kit/docs/algorithms/Graph.md

 ## Series2Graph

-This method is converting the time series into a directed graph reprenting the evolution of subsequences in time.
-The anomalies are detected using the weight and the degree of the nodes and edges respectively.
+Series2Graph [Boniol and Palpanas 2020] is a graph-based appraoch for time seires anomaly detection.
+It converts the time series into a directed graph with nodes representing the usual types of subsequences and edges representing the frequency of the transitions between types of subsequences.
+Moreover, an extension of Series2Graph proposed in the literature, named DADS [Schneider et al. 2021], proposes a distributed implementation and, therefore, a much more scalable method for large time series.

 ### Example